Patrick Owomoyela

-Patrick Olaiya Olukayode Owomoyela ([ˈpatʁɪk ʔovomoˈjɛlaː]; born 5 November 1979) is a German former professional footballer of Nigerian descent who played mainly as a right-back.
+Patrick Olaiya Olukayode Owomoyela ([ˈpatʁɪk ʔovomoˈjɛlaː]; born 5 November 1979) is a German former professional footballer who played mainly as a right-back.
 He previously played for Lüneburger SK, VfL Osnabrück, SC Paderborn 07, Arminia Bielefeld, SV Werder Bremen, Borussia Dortmund and Hamburger SV II.
 He was capped by Germany at international level and was a member of the squad at the 2005 FIFA Confederations Cup.

 Club career

 Owomoyela began his career in lower league German football.
 In 2003, he made the step up to Arminia Bielefeld, then in the 2.
 Bundesliga.

 Great performances for Bielefeld in the 2004–05 season earned Owomoyela interest from German top clubs, and ahead of the 2005–06 season, he joined SV Werder Bremen.
 In his first season, Owomoyela was the undisputed starter at right back and helped Bremen reach second in the Bundesliga.
 With the arrival of Clemens Fritz the following season, however, he lost his starting position due to injuries and bad displays.
 Owomoyela was finally transferred to Borussia Dortmund at the beginning of the 2008–09 season, where he looked to reestablish himself in German top-flight football.